barryclark/jekyll-now/_posts/2018-03-10-Raspberry-Pi-Based-Music-Server.md

 * Direct connection to my existing hifi amplifier - no streaming!
 * Store all my music files
 * Remote control
-* Hifi sound quality (obviously within the parameters of file compression etc)
+* Hi-Fi sound quality (obviously within the parameters of file compression etc)

 I searched for solutions online.
 There are a few components available which meet the above criteria, but they are all really expensive (eg [Brennan](http://www.brennan.co.uk/units) - around £500).
 The market has decided that streaming is the way forward!

 **The Solution**
 Of course, use a Raspberry Pi!
-A few Google searches revealed a host of ideas for turning a humble Pi into a hif music player.
+A few Google searches revealed a host of ideas for turning a humble Pi into a hi-fi music player.

 ![Raspberry Pi Hi-Fi in action](https://raw.githubusercontent.com/julianjoseph/julianjoseph.github.io/master/images/raspberry-pi-hifi-in-action.jpg)